-Cost of goods sold as a percentage of net sales was positively impacted during thefirst quarter of 2018 by: (i) increased revenue relative to overall fixed overhead costs; (ii) the impact of acquisitions completed during 2017 and 2018 and the addition of new higher margin product lines; and (iii) the ongoing deployment of strategic capital investments and labor initiatives to automate certain processes, improve efficiencies, expand capacity, and alleviate certain labor inefficiencies.
+Cost of goods sold as a percentage of net sales was positively impacted during both thesecond quarter and first six months of 2018 by: (i) increased revenue relative to overall fixed overhead costs; (ii) the impact of acquisitions completed during 2017 and 2018 and the addition of new higher margin product lines; and (iii) the ongoing deployment of strategic capital investments and labor initiatives to automate certain processes, improve efficiencies, expand capacity, and alleviate certain labor inefficiencies.
 Partially offsetting the decline in cost of goods sold as a percentage of net sales was the impact of higher labor costs related to tight labor markets, particularly in the Midwest.
-In addition, our cost of goods sold percentage can be impacted from quarter-to-quarter by demand changes in certain market sectors that can result in fluctuating costs of certain more commodity-oriented raw materials and other products that we utilize and distribute.
+In addition, the Company's cost of goods sold percentage can be impacted from quarter-to-quarter by demand changes in certain market sectors that can result in fluctuating costs of certain more commodity-oriented raw materials and other products that are utilized and distributed.

 Gross Profit.
-Gross profit increased \$40.3 million or 70%, to \$97.8 million in the first quarter of 2018 from \$57.5 million in 2017.
-As a percentage of net sales, gross profit increased to 17.7% in the first quarter of 2018 from 16.7% in the same period in 2017.
-The improvement in gross profit dollars and the impact to the percentage of net sales in the first quarter of 2018 compared to 2017 reflected the impact of the factors discussed above under "Cost of Goods Sold".
+Gross profit increased \$43.3 million or 61%, to \$114.8 million in the second quarter of 2018 from \$71.5 million in 2017.
+For the first six months of 2018, gross profit increased \$83.5 million or 65%, to \$212.5 million from \$129.0 million in 2017.
+As a percentage of net sales, gross profit increased to 19.0% in the second quarter of 2018 from 17.6% in the same period in 2017, and increased to 18.4% in the first six months of 2018 from 17.1% in the prior year period.
+The improvement in gross profit dollars and the impact to the percentage of net sales in the second quarter and first six months of 2018 compared to 2017 reflected the impact of the factors discussed above under "Cost of Goods Sold".